 (a) Type Approval of an immobilizer which is to be type approved as a separate technical unit

-In this case, the manufacturer of the VAS shall:
+In this case, the manufacturer of the immobilizer shall:

-(i) Specify in item 4.5. of the information document (Annex 1, Part 2), that the requirement of this paragraph was not applied to the VAS (in accordance with paragraph 7. of this regulation), and
+(i) Specify in item 4.5. of the information document (Annex 1, Part 2), that the requirement of this paragraph was not applied to the VAS immobilizer (in accordance with paragraph 7. of this regulation), and

-(ii) Specify in item 4.1. of the information document, the list of vehicles to which the VAS is intended to be fitted and the relevant installation conditions in item 4.2.
+(ii) Specify in item 4.1. of the information document, the list of vehicles to which the immobilizer is intended to be fitted and the relevant installation conditions in item 4.2.

 (b) Type approval of a vehicle in respect of an immobilizer